felixsteinke/organzier-application-demo/README.md

 ### E2E Testing

 End-To-End Testing is more complex than Unit and Integration Testing.
 It takes the finished container und starts up the entire system within an isolated test environment.

 To execute User-Actions on the UI, the `Playwright`-Library is used.
 This library is mostly supported within the testing framework `NUnit` and therefore it is used for this project.

-The results on the UI can be verified with `Assert` and `Playwright` aswell.
+The results on the UI can be verified with `Assert` and `Playwright` as well.
 To have the least effort with the tests, `Verify` can be used on top of `Playwright`.

 The least effort is to generate tests with the `Playwright Code Generator` and then `Verify` is used on the page.
 It verifies the full `html & png of the page`.

 > Disclaimer: This is still work in progress und not fully functional yet!